mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/api-reference/index.md

 # Service Status Info
-Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if  DC/OS {{model.techName }} is in a `suppressed` state and not receiving offers.
+Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if  DC/OS {{ model.techName }} is in a `suppressed` state and not receiving offers.
 If a service does not need offers, Mesos can "suppress" it so that other services are not starved for resources.
-You can use this request to troubleshoot: if you think  DC/OS {{model.techName }} should be receiving resource offers, but is not, you can use this API call to see if  DC/OS {{model.techName }} is suppressed.
+You can use this request to troubleshoot: if you think  DC/OS {{ model.techName }} should be receiving resource offers, but is not, you can use this API call to see if  DC/OS {{ model.techName }} is suppressed.

 ```shell
 curl -H "Authorization: token=$auth_token" "<dcos_url>/service/{{ model.serviceName }}/v1/state/properties/suppressed"
 ```

-# DC/OS {{model.techName }} Node Operations
+# DC/OS {{ model.techName }} Node Operations
-These operations provide access to the DC/OS {{model.techName }} cluster node using the available DC/OS {{model.techName }} REST API.
-The Rest API provides programmatic access to command and control a DC/OS {{model.techName }} instance in real time.
-You can see the [DC/OS {{model.techName }} REST API](https://{{ model.serviceName }}.apache.org/docs/{{ model.serviceName }}-docs/rest-api/index.html) for more about the available API.
+These operations provide access to the DC/OS {{ model.techName }} cluster node using the available DC/OS {{ model.techName }} REST API.
+The Rest API provides programmatic access to command and control a DC/OS {{ model.techName }} instance in real time.
+You can see the [DC/OS {{ model.techName }} REST API](https://{{ model.serviceName }}.apache.org/docs/{{ model.serviceName }}-docs/rest-api/index.html) for more about the available API.

-## List DC/OS {{model.techName }} Cluster Summary
+## List DC/OS {{ model.techName }} Cluster Summary

 CLI Example
 ```shell